Menu

 Types of Air Washers in Terms of Usage

-There are two types of air washers based on their usage: industrial and domestic:
+There are two types of air washers based on their usage: industrial and domestic.
+Here are both types in more detail:

 Industrial air washers clean the air from pollution and dust with proper filtration.
 They transfer pleasant and clean air to the units, spending the least cost and electrical energy.